 15 – When it works you can drill a hole ( 6.5 mm) in the back of the top part of the housing for the SMA antenna connector.
 Note that the SMA connector is not totally circular, it has a flat side to prevent unwanted rotation.
 If you have time you can drill a slightly smaller hole ( 6.0 mm) and use an small file to enlarge the hole so it fits exactly to the SMA connector.

-Later production lots have the hole for the SMA connector already drilled, but covered by a plastic cover, then you only need to remove the cover.
+Later production lots have the hole for the SMA connector already drilled, some versions has it covered by a plastic cover, then you only need to remove the cover.